harish5p/cppcp/notes.md

-to revise - problem 10, BULK,
+to revise - problem 10, BULK, 12 MMind